-- Current and long range transportation planning duties to implement the goals of the Regional Transportation Plan; and support SB 375 and AB 32 concepts to reduce greenhouse gas emissions.
+- 1. Current and long range transportation planning duties to implement the goals of the Regional Transportation Plan; and support SB 375 and AB 32 concepts to reduce greenhouse gas emissions.
 (MCOG) Products may include: Staff reports/recommendations; correspondence - 2.
 Participate in Federal and State Clean Air Act transportation related air quality planning activities that may arise.
-(MCOG) - Products may include: Staff reports/recommendations; correspondence - Review/respond, as needed, to issues identified by the Strategic Growth Council, including reviewing/commenting on emerging programs and guidelines that may be developed, including applicability and opportunities/challenges for rural areas.
-(MCOG) Products may include: Staff reports/recommendations; correspondence - 4.
+(MCOG) - Products may include: Staff reports/recommendations; correspondence - 3.
+Review/respond, as needed, to issues identified by the Strategic Growth Council, including reviewing/commenting on emerging programs and guidelines that may be developed, including applicability and opportunities/challenges for rural areas.
+(MCOG)

+Products may include: Staff reports/recommendations; correspondence - 4.
 Review/respond, as needed, to issues identified by the Air Resources Board, including reviewing/commenting on emerging programs and guidelines that may be developed, including applicability and opportunities/challenges for rural areas.
-(MCOG) Products may include: Staff reports/recommendations; correspondence - 5.
+(MCOG) - Products may include: Staff reports/recommendations; correspondence - 5.
 Review/respond, as needed, to emerging cap and trade issues, including reviewing/commenting on various programs and guidelines that may be developed.
+(MCOG)

-(MCOG) Products may include: Staff reports/recommendations; correspondence - 6.
+Products may include: Staff reports/recommendations; correspondence - 6.
 Review/respond, as needed, to climate change related issues and programs related to transportation.
-(MCOG) Products may include: Staff reports/recommendations; correspondence - Review/respond as needed, to issues related to the reduction of greenhouse gas emissions pertaining to motorized and non-motorized transportation, including regional planning and preparedness for alternative fuels, zero emission vehicles, and infrastructure for zero emission vehicles, and efforts to reduce vehicle miles traveled (VMT).
+(MCOG) Products may include: Staff reports/recommendations; correspondence - 7.
+Review/respond as needed, to issues related to the reduction of greenhouse gas emissions pertaining to motorized and non-motorized transportation, including regional planning and preparedness for alternative fuels, zero emission vehicles, and infrastructure for zero emission vehicles, and efforts to reduce vehicle miles traveled (VMT).
+(MCOG) - Products may include: Staff reports/recommendations; correspondence - 8.
+Coordination with state and local agencies on sustainable transportation related matters, including meeting attendance, as necessary, at agency meetings (e.g. California Transportation Commission/City Councils/Board of Supervisors); and reviewing/responding to related issues.
 (MCOG)